hugo-ballester/SaaSMetrics4J/README.md

 SaaSMetrics4J
 =============

 The SaaS revenue model, based on recurrent revenue and sales expansion, is a simple, intuitive and powerful model and an ally for young startups.
-It provides clear KPIs for growth and forces you to concentrate on what matters: sustainable exponential growth.
+It provides clear KPIs for growth and forces you to concentrate on what matters: sustainable growth.

 However computing the actual KPIs of your business, and generally keeping track of what really matters, can be hard.
 You'll need to do a LOT of NASTY Excel before obtaining those KIPs, and you'll leave in fear of error.
 Examples of things that get messy:
 - sorting thru the different payment and billing schemes